1. Secure your access method.

 Make sure every address is 100% correct, as even one wrong character will lead to a completely different wallet.

-While you’re at it, register an ENS domain name so your friends can send to “MyName.eth” instead of “0xab3c4edf…”.
+While you’re at it, register an ENS or UD domain name so your friends can send to “MyName.eth” instead of “0xab3c4edf…”.

-Read more about registering a human-readable ENS domain.
+Read more about registering an ENS domain HERE.

 We cannot reverse or refund transactions, so this is very important!